Stage 1: Self-Discovery | Your Shadow

 Copy and paste the prompt below into Claude, ChatGPT, or any AI assistant alongside your projection inventory:

-(2) Once I've described the trigger, ask me: What quality in this person are you reacting to?
-Then ask: Is there any version of that quality in you that you've suppressed, denied, or been told is unacceptable?
+For negative reactions: Once the person has described the trigger, ask: What quality in this person are you reacting to?
+Then: Is there any version of that quality in you that you've suppressed, denied, or been told is unacceptable?
+Take your time here.
+Let the connection emerge rather than naming it for them if possible.

-(4) For admiration and envy: ask me what the person has or does that I wish I could.
-Then ask what's stopping me.
-The answer often points to a disowned desire or capability.
+For admiration and envy: Ask what the person has or does that they wish they could.
+Then ask what's stopping them.
+The answer usually points to a disowned desire or capability.

 Part 5: Reflect